makrai/notes/xu15-dbscan-WordEmbedding-inbalanc-senti.md

     * The sentence vectors are
       * lower in dimension, and thus dense
       * used as the input for oversampling using the SMOTE algorithm
-* evaluated on two datasets.
-The first dataset is
+* evaluated on two datasets
-  * generated from the Stanford sentiment treebank containing only polarity labels at the sentence level
+  * one generated from the Stanford sentiment treebank containing only polarity labels at the sentence level
-    * We purposely selected an imbalanced subset to evaluate our proposed
+    * We purposely selected an imbalanced subset to evaluate our method
-  * the NLPCC2013 Chinese micro-blog data with seven discrete emotion labels at the sentence level.
-The
+  * the NLPCC2013 Chinese micro-blog data with seven discrete emotion labels at the sentence level
 * machine learning algorithms we experimented with are the Naive Bayes method and the support vector machine (SVM) method.
 The
   * baseline system uses BOW as features with no sampling.
 We also test